 Digital networking is one of today’s most powerful trends – for consumers, but above all for businesses.
 And of course that applies to the insurance industry too.
 While the fintech scene disrupts the business models of the financial services sector, insurgent insurtechs are bringing new digital ideas to the insurance market.
 So insurance companies are driving their own digital strategies all the faster.
 Cloud computing plays an important role as a vital component of a digitisation strategy.

-And that’s not all: maintenance and administration work is no longer required, which enables companies to focus even more sharply on their core business.
+And that’s not all: maintenance and administration work is no longer required, which enables companies to focus even more sharply on their core business and services that make them stand out from the competition.
 Furthermore, SaaS offers great flexibility, since every service can be provided separately and tailored precisely to the client’s requirements.

-Looking at customer relationship management (CRM), there is again a clear trend towards cloud computing: a survey by analysts Techconsult reveals that one in two companies think that Internet services make sense for CRM and have already looked into the topic.
+Looking at customer relationship management (CRM), there is again a clear trend towards cloud computing: According to a study by the analysts at MUUUH!
+Consulting in 2018, seven out of ten companies currently use CRM solutions in the cloud or plan to do so in the foreseeable future.
 The advantage is that depending on their access rights, employees, brokers and clients can all retrieve data quickly in the office, on the road or at home – and across all national borders.

 Among the most important criteria when deciding for or against cloud solutions are data protection, data security, standardisation and storage location.
 Because in the financial and insurance industries many countries have strict rules about where customer data can be stored and who can have access to it.
 So security solutions for the cloud have to meet additional requirements, above and beyond those that apply to conventional solutions.
 Insurance companies should therefore only choose cloud solutions and software architectures that meet their standards and specifications in terms of security, compliance, risk management and data integration.